charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 This provides us with additional security.
 The trade off is that we can't use the browser to explore our service.

+## Build and Reset

+We should have build and reset scripts.
+I believe they can be quite simple:

+Build: docker compose up %1

+Reset: docker compose down

+If this doesn't work, then do them one step at a time.

 ## Push your results

 You can push your finished image to the Docker Hub: